xiaodaigh/apac-go-baduk-weiqi-league/index.md

 | xiaodaiboy (reserve) | OGS 1k |

-### Game Reviews (TBC)
+### Game Reviews

-Depending on interest and availability, we may invite players to review games.
+We have 4 dan level players ready to review the games.

 ### Other questions